 There is no cure for fowl pox, but there are comfort measures that can be provided for affected chickens as well as preventative measures to avoid secondary bacterial infections caused by the lesions.
 Unaffected birds can be vaccinated during an outbreak.

-1) Offer tetracycline antibiotics in the water to help control secondary infections. (see your vet for a prescription) In The Chicken Health Handbook, author Gail Damerow recommends 300mg of oxyteteracycline (Terramycin) per gallon of drinking water for 3 days followed by a vitamin supplement in the water.
+1) Offer tetracycline antibiotics in the water to help control secondary infections. (see your vet for a prescription) In The Chicken Health Handbook, author Gail Damerow recommends 300mg of Terramycin per gallon of drinking water for 3 days followed by a vitamin supplement in the water, however, as of as of January 1, 2017, antimicrobials are only accessible by prescription from veterinarian under their care.
+Learn why HERE.

 2) Treats scabs with a dilute iodine solution such as J. Crow’s Lugol’s Solution.